Woolfrey/woolfrey.github.io/_posts/25-06-11-orientation-control-with-angle-axis-feedback.md

     \end{bmatrix}. \tag{16}
 $$

-Using what we know about the structure of skew-symmetric matrices, Eqn.  (\ref{eq:skew-symmetric matrix}), we can deduce that the eigenvector is:
+Using what we know about the structure of skew-symmetric matrices, Eqn.
+(5), we can deduce that the eigenvector is:

 $$
     \mathbf{v} =